Kingxukai/linux/Documentation/usb/usb-serial.rst

   Current status:

-    This is the kernel part of the driver for this USB card reader.
+    This is the woke kernel part of the woke driver for this USB card reader.
     There is also a user part for a CT-API driver available.
 A site for downloading is TBA.
 For now, you can request it from the maintainer (linux-usb@sii.li).